Book an appointment

 Prescriptions and products

-You can pick up prescribed birth/bleed control pills/patches/rings without an appointment during clinic hours, if you have a current prescription with us.
+You can pick up prescribed birth/bleed control pills/patches/rings without an appointment during clinic pick up hours (12-4 pm Monday – Saturday with the exception of the 1st and the 3rd Thursday of the month in which we are only accessible between 1-4 pm) if you have a current prescription with us.
 We cannot fill prescriptions written outside our clinic.

 Clients visiting our store to purchase birth/bleed control will be asked to complete a birth control pickup assessment form which will be reviewed by a nurse.
 Additionally, your medication must be handed directly to you by a clinic nurse, who will be available to answer any questions or concerns you have about your medication.